What Causes Hiccups?

 The diaphragm almost always works perfectly.
 When you inhale, it pulls down to help pull air into the lungs.
 When you exhale, the diaphragm relaxes and air flows out of the lungs back out through the nose and mouth.

 But sometimes the diaphragm becomes irritated.
 When this happens, it pulls down in a jerky way, which makes you suck air into your throat suddenly.
-When the air rushing in hits your voice box, you're left with a big hiccup.
+When the air rushing in hits your voice box, your vocal cords close suddenly and you're left with a big hiccup.

 You've probably heard lots of suggestions for how to get rid of hiccups, and maybe you've even tried a few.
 Holding your breath and counting to 10 is one way some people can get rid of their hiccups.
 Other people say that drinking from the "wrong" side of a glass of water is the way to become hiccup-free.